Current: 4.01% (through June 30, 2017)

 What is an annuity?

-An INPRS annuity is a set amount of money paid to you if you choose to convert your ASA account into a monthly benefit payment.
-Remember, your Annuity Savings Account is one part of your two-part PERF or TRF plan.
+An INPRS annuity is a set amount of money paid to you if you convert your ASA account into a monthly benefit payment.

 Am I required to convert my Annuity Savings Account into an annuity payment when I retire?